Disappearance of Virginia Carpenter: Investigation

 Three days later on Friday, June 4, Carpenter's boyfriend, Kenny Branham of Dallas, called her mother in Texarkana because he could not get a hold of her.
 Mrs. Carpenter, now worried, called TSCW and found out that her daughter never enrolled.
 She then called friends and relatives that her daughter may have tried visiting, but they had not heard from her.
 On Saturday, June 5, around 12:30 a.m., she called the local authorities and the Denton police to report Carpenter missing.
 The Texarkana police told her to "just go to bed and we'll get on the case in the morning", but she could not sleep, so she and Mrs. Lucille Bailey, a friend who was living with her, left for Denton at 2:10 a.m.
 Late Saturday night, the girl's uncle and friends went to Denton to help assist the police in their search with any helpful information, but they failed to shed any light.

 Airplanes began scanning the Denton area and motorboats were used to search ponds and lakes.
-Search parties searched the woods as well as tanks, storm drains, creeks, country roads and abandoned wells.
+Search parties searched the forest, as well as tanks, storm drains, creeks, country roads and abandoned wells.
 The search went statewide as police checked out drivers of light-colored convertibles in Texarkana and Denton, but came up with nothing.
 Lewis C. Rigler, a Texas Ranger, entered the investigation on Monday, June 7, by the request of Carpenter's uncle, Dr. E.C.
 Dodd, along with Chief of Police Jack Shepherd and Sheriff Roy Moore.
 Officers talked with groups and individuals as possible witnesses.
 Hunters and farmers were asked to be on the lookout for freshly dug dirt or any unusual odors.
-Pictures and a description of Carpenter were sent to the Department of Public Safety, major city police departments, protection officers of major railroad companies, state investigative agencies, among others.
+Pictures and a description of Carpenter were sent to various agencies, including the Department of Public Safety, major city police departments, protection officers of major railroad companies, and state investigative agencies.
 Carpenter's trunk was eventually opened, but it gave officers no clues.
 Her handbag was never found.

 A reward fund for information leading to the arrest and conviction of the person or persons responsible started Wednesday, June 9, and by the end of Friday night, it had reached $1,368.
 Carpenter's picture and description was given to Reward magazine, the official publication of Tracers Company of America which investigates missing people with rewards.
 Despite having 150,000 police officials as subscribers, few replies came in about Carpenter and investigations came out inconclusive.